Description

 Coating

-The coating effect extrudes the mesh in direction created from normal and gravity vector.
-The coating effect is useful for covering geometry by ice with additional icicles hanging from a mesh.
+The coating effect extrudes the mesh in a direction created from normal and gravity vectors.
+The coating effect is useful for covering geometry with ice with additional icicles hanging from a mesh.

 Coating parameters